cheesecakeMafia/India-VIX1W/README.md

 ---

-**Note**: This is a research project for educational and analytical purposes.
-The original concept was developed during a holiday project and has since been modernized with professional-grade code quality, comprehensive testing, and production-ready architecture.
+**⚠️ FINAL NOTE**: This is an archived research project provided for educational and analytical purposes only.
+The original concept was developed during a holiday project and was modernized with professional-grade code quality, comprehensive testing, and production-ready architecture.
+However, it is no longer maintained.

-*Made with ❤️ for the quantitative finance community*
+**Status**: 🔴 **ARCHIVED - NO LONGER MAINTAINED**

+*This project served its purpose and is now preserved for historical reference.*